 Reflect on your past, and use it to create your best future possible.
+Make a powerful declaration that your future — effective now — will be different.
 Create a new or different path for yourself, whether that means considering a career change, planning a vacation to a place you’ve always wanted to visit or making a weekly lunch date with your grown son.

 While life’s biggest regrets can be unpleasant to ponder, they can also provide valuable insight into the person you want to become, and the life you want to live – starting today.